OlegBaskov/language-tools/README.md

 at the Guile prompt (after checking that the postgres processes are finished), to store the atoms (will take minutes) and then close the database.

 ### Project Gutenberg - Computing Mutual Information ###
 Once the files have been observed, and saved to the database, you can run the `compute-mi-launch.scm` scheme script to calculate mutual information for the observed word pairs.
-This script, opens the database, loads the word pairs, then computes the statistics for mutual information for the pairs, then saves the result atoms to the database.
+This script, opens the database, loads the word pairs, computes the statistics for mutual information for the pairs, then saves the mutual information atoms to the database.

 First, edit the file to use the 'guten' database, then run it:
 ```